rambo1111/tic-tac-toe_impossible_ai/README.md

 -   `index.html`: The complete game, including all the UI, logic, and the AI's pre-computed moves.
 -   `Tic-Tac-Toe_State_Generator.py`: The script used to create the AI's "brain."
 You don't need to run this to play.
--   `tictactoe_states.ttts`: This is the AI's brain,
+-   `tictactoe_states.ttts`: This is the AI's brain.